What is the Garden Mission Baltimore?

 Crossroads Church of the Nazarene provides crucial founding support, including an initial $375,000 property investment and $5,000 in monthly support.
 While we report to our own board of directors, this partnership reflects the church's long-term commitment and allows us to focus on programming while building additional revenue streams.

 We generate $21,600 annually through our residential apartment.
-Threads in Hollins is projected to add $12,000 annually in 2026.
-Once The Table in Hollins opens, we anticipate nominal revenue that will be poured back into our ministry.
+Threads is projected to add $12,000 annually in 2026.
+Once The Table opens, we anticipate nominal revenue that will be poured back into our ministry.
 These social enterprises serve community needs while building financial sustainability.

 Individual Supporters